aliisoli/apache-spark/README.md

 If you can accurately identify these users before they leave, you will be able to offer them incentives to keep them as a customer for longer, potentially saving your business tons of money in revenue.

+## Installation
+This project requires Python 3.x and the following Python libraries installed:
+Pyspark
+You will also need to have software installed to run and execute an iPython Notebook
 ### Files:
-sparkify.ipynb : contains the jupyter notebook on IBM Watson Studio
+sparkify.ipynb : contains the jupyter notebook on IBM Watson Studio.
+The notebook provides more details than the outline given here.

+## Data
 ### Libraries:

 - ibmos2spark